-The introduction of other standards, amendments and interpretations that are mandatory as from 1 January 2021 had no effect on the 2021 financial statements.
+The introduction of other standards, amendments and interpretations that are mandatory as from 1 January 2022 had no effect on the Group financial statements at 30 June 2022.

 The Group did not early adopt any of the new standards, amendments, and interpretations adopted by the European Union, when the application in 2021 was optional.